GriffithsLab/griffithslab-website/content/people/index.md

 Research Interests:
-Shreyas is a Ph.D student who joined the lab as a Research Trainee in May, 2019.
+Shreyas is a Ph.D. student who joined the lab as a Research Trainee in May, 2019.
 His research interests lie in the use of connectome based neural mass modeling to study neural population activity, and how it changes in response to brain stimulation and in neuropathological conditions.
 The primary aims of his research project are as follows:

   1) To investigate the stimulation-induced network propagation and connectivity patterns in the human brain.
 He hopes to achieve a better understanding of this using brain stimulation techniques like TMS and multimodal brain imaging techniques such as structural MRI, fMRI, DTI, and EEG.
   2) To study how individual variability in brain geometry affects responses to brain stimulation, and how this information can inform neuro-navigation techniques to improve the identification of potential TMS targets.